thedoggybrad/peacefulsearch/README.md

 •Graphical User Interface
 <br>
 <br>
 The Search Engine is powered by Google's Programmable Search Engine running HTML and JavaScript.
-While the Graphical User Interface was running under HTML and CSS, that is powered by Jekyll's Cayman Theme.
+While, the Graphical User Interface was running under HTML and CSS, that is powered by Jekyll's Cayman Theme.

 ## How to use?
 1.)
 Go to the search engine thru the "Official Links".